NeuralEnsemble/NeuroTools/doc/guidelines.rst

 Dependency Checking
 -------------------

-`NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ supplies a dependency checker to gracefully disable functionality for which the required dependencies are not installed, without affecting other functionality.
-If you would like to use these facilities to add a dependency to a non-standard python module, please see the "check\_dependency" function in src/init.py, or the various modules that use it for examples.
+NeuroTools supplies a dependency checker to gracefully disable functionality for which the required dependencies are not installed, without affecting other functionality.
+If you would like to use these facilities to add a dependency to a non-standard python module, please see the "check\_dependency" function or the various modules that use it for examples.

 Testing
 -------

 If you are looking to contribute functionality, please provide also tests for said functionality.
-See src/test for examples of `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ testing.
+See the ``test`` folder  for examples of testing.

-The complete `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ test suite can be run as follows:
+The complete NeuroTools test suite can be run as follows:

 ::

     $ nosetests --with-coverage --cover-package=NeuroTools

 The python "nose" unittesting suite is a dependency here.
-On ubuntu/debian:
+On ubuntu/debian, install it using:

 ::

     $ sudo apt-get install python-nose python-coverage

-Tests for each packages can be run individually, for example for the `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_.stgen sub-package:
+Tests for each packages can be run individually, for example for the ``NeuroTools.stgen`` sub-package:

 ::